Roadmap to getting started

 Once you have your data, software, code, and HTCondor submit file prepared, you should submit several test jobs.
 The table created by HTCondor in the

-file will help you determine the amount of resources (CPUs/GPUs, memory, and disk) your job used, which is beneficial for understanding future job resource requests as well as troubleshooting.
-The standard out .out
+.log file will help you determine the amount of resources (CPUs/GPUs, memory, and disk) your job used, which is beneficial for understanding future job resource requests as well as troubleshooting.
+The standard out .out file will contain all text your code printed to the terminal screen while running, while the standard error .err file will contain any standard errors that your software printed out while running.

 Things to look for: